A comparison of the best outdoor speakers of 2026

 What power for an outdoor speaker?

-However, the smaller a speaker, the smaller and fewer the drivers will be.
+However, the smaller the speaker, the smaller and fewer the drivers will be.
 However, large drivers are essential to enjoy powerful sound and deep bass.
 To liven up evenings by the pool, you will need larger speakers, capable of delivering higher power.
 The majority of wired outdoor speakers are capable of delivering enough power for your biggest parties, provided you pair them with an amplifier that matches their performance.
 For example, the Elipson Rain 8 speaker has a power handling capacity of 150 watts and benefits from a large 7.8″ midbass driver to ensure excellent acoustic performance in all environments.
 For even more powerful bass, you can also pair it with an external subwoofer like the Klipsch PRO-10SW-RK Rock.

 With a power handling capacity of 150 watts and a large 7.8″ midbass driver, the Elipson Rain 8 speaker is ideal for adding sound to a large terrace, livening up parties outdoors and enjoying genuine outdoor hi-fi.